 The anatomy of the vestibular apparatus resides within the bony labyrinth of the inner ear, located in the temporal bones of the skull.
 The cochlea, the vestibule, and the semicircular canals make up the bony labyrinth.
 The cochlea is the sensory organ for hearing.
 The vestibule is comprised of the otolith organs, the utricle and saccule, which sense linear acceleration.
 The semicircular canals, on the other hand, sense angular or rotational motion and accelerations of the head.
 Within the various vestibular end organs is a fluid called endolymph.

 Although the actual way in which mechanical energy in the form of motion and acceleration translates into a neural input is quite complicated, it should suffice to say that relative motions and accelerations provoke either movement of the endolymph (fluid in the inner ear) and/or other moving parts within the vestibular apparatus.
 When these materials move, microscopic projections known as cilia from sensory receptors called hair cells physically bend.
-Depending on the direction the cilia bends will translate into either a cellular depolarization or hyperpolarization, thus initiating or terminating an action potential that travels down neural pathways to the brain for further interpretation.
-In this way, mechanical energy from physical motion and position are converted into a neural signal, which is then transformed by the brain into a spatial map of one’s orientation.
+The direction that the cilia bends will translate into either a cellular depolarization or hyperpolarization, thus initiating or terminating an action potential that travels down neural pathways to the brain for further interpretation.
+In this way, mechanical energy from physical motion and position are converted into an biochemical electrical neural signal, which is then transformed by the brain into a spatial map of one’s orientation.

 The third way in which humans sense their position and motion is through proprioceptors in connective tissue, joints, and the skin.
 Muscle spindles, Golgi tendon organs, cutaneous mechanoreceptors and other sensory receptors are the mainstay of this system.
-Each of these relay information about the relative position and interaction of the body’s extremities and skin with its environment.
+Each of these relay information about the relative position and interaction of the body’s extremities and skin with their environment.
 Lastly, the sense of hearing (acoustic energy transmitted to the cochlea from vibration of the eardrum through the three small bones known as the hammer, anvil and stirrup) has also demonstrated an ability to assist with spatial orientation thru perceiving the location of a sound’s source (kind of like a very primitive bat).
 When one is said to be “flying by the seat of their pants”, they are invoking sensory cues from these latter three systems rather than the dominant sense of vision.
 It’s often difficult for a pilot to even describe how they are perceiving their position when using these systems as this all happens fairly subconsciously.

-In order to fully understand Spatial Disorientation (as experienced by the aviator), it is important to note several characteristics about these sensory systems and how they work together to determine the body’s relative motion and orientation.
+In order to fully understand Spatial Disorientation, it is important to note how these sensory systems work together to determine the body’s relative motion and orientation.
 All of the above senses have specific minimum thresholds at which the particular sensation initiates a neural input perceived by the human mind.
 This means that below a certain signal intensity, inputs will not be perceived and therefore no action would occur.
 Fascinating studies have been conducted demonstrating that these thresholds and therefore one’s insensitivity to stimulus increases with inattention.
-It is easy to see how a pilot who is distracted or not vigilantly monitoring flight instruments is at increased risk for allowing important sensory information to go unnoticed.
-These senses also demonstrate both adaptation and habituation, which means the response to persistent or repetitive stimuli decreases or possibly ceases altogether over time.
-This phenomenon allows Spatial-D to be intentionally reproduced in an aircraft, simulator, or spinning Barany chair in order to demonstrate how the mind can be easily fooled by persistent angular motion such as experienced during a prolonged banked turn.
+It is easy to see how a pilot who is distracted or not aggressively monitoring flight instruments is at increased risk for dismissal of important sensory information.
+All of these systems also run the risk of adaptation and habituation, which means the response to persistent or repetitive stimuli decreases or possibly ceases altogether over time.
+This phenomenon allows Spatial-D to be intentionally reproduced in an aircraft, simulator, or spinning Barany chair in order to demonstrate how the mind can be easily fooled by constant angular motion.
+Which is exactly the scenario experienced during a prolonged banked turn.

 Watch the below video as the US Navy student pilot points his thumbs in the direction of perceived rotation.
 After a certain amount of time under constant rotational acceleration, the fluid in the semicircular canals reaches an equilibrium and without the aid of vision to overrule his senses, he is unable to determine that he is still spinning.